 Two visa options are available to non-EU nationals: A Long-Stay Visa (Visado Nacionale) and a Residence Visa (Visado Residencia).
 For a simple explanation, a Long-Stay Visa is required for periods of stay beyond the 90 days granted by a tourist visa, with a limit of one year before renewal.
 A Residence Visa is for stays exceeding one year.

-The residence option a non-EU citizen should choose depends on whether they intend to live in Spain temporarily or permanently.
+The residence option a non-EU citizen looking to retire in Spain should choose depends on whether they intend to live in the country temporarily or permanently.
 Most non-EU citizens, including British nationals, choose long-term visas that lead to permanent residency.
-The two most common visas include the Spanish Non-lucrative Visa and Golden Visa.
+The two most common visas include the Spanish Non-lucrative Visa and Spain Golden Visa and you can choose the specific visa that suits you.

 Find more details about the Spain Golden Visa in this article: Golden Visa Spain – The Ultimate Guide by Experts.